 Basis of accounting for purposes of reporting by operating segments a.
 Accounting policies adopted b.
 Intersegment transactions

-All amounts reported to the Directors, being the chief decision makers with respect to operating segments, are determined in accordance with accounting policies that are consistent to those adopted in these financial statements.
+All amounts reported to the Directors, being the chief decision makers with respect to operating segments, are determined in accordance with accounting policies that are consistent to those adopted in these financial statements c.
+Segment assets